bbliem/dflat/README.md

 that work on a tree decomposition in a declarative way by means of Answer Set Programming (ASP).

+A detailed description of the system is given in our [Technical Report DBAI-TR-2014-86, Technische Universität Wien, 2014] (http://dbai.tuwien.ac.at/research/report/dbai-tr-2014-86.pdf).

 Please see our [project page] (http://dbai.tuwien.ac.at/research/project/dflat/) for more information.